 Step 6: Can the Peach Jam

-Let the jars cool, test the seals, label, date, and store the peach jam in a cool, dark location.
+Wash the jars with warm soapy water, dry, label and date the jars, and store in a cool, dark location for 12 to 18 months.
 Refrigerate your jam once opened and consume within 3 weeks.

 Maple Vanilla Peach Jam

 Mix the Calcium Water